denten-books/plain-text/1-chapter.md

 I leave Moreno here, with thoughts of hydrogen bombs and weaponized books.
 Indeed the book makes for an excellent robot.
-If a conversation is a temporary communicattive link between two people, a book is a device for delayed conversation.
-It affects targets at a distance, decaupling readers and writers in time and space.
-In this chapter, my aim is to convince my reader to encounter the book anew, as machine and device.
-The device-like property of computed text in particular, as opposed to print, holds severe consequences for the practices of reading, writing, and interpretation.
-But before we can begin to disccuss those consequences, we must understand the nature of the bibliographic illusion.
-To percieve the thingness of "digital" text is to see it in context of the history of computation.
+If a conversation is a temporary communicative link between two people, a book is a device for delayed conversation.
+It affects targets at a distance, decoupling readers and writers in time and space.
+We are habituated to see the book as a simple thing made of ink, cloth, and paper.
+In this chapter, my aim is to convince the reader to encounter the book anew as a complex system.
+The device-like property of computed text in particular, when compared to print, holds severe consequences for the practices of reading, writing, and interpretation.
+Where in the 1930s one could view Moreno book--bomb as a fanciful, technophobic even, view of literary technology, a century later his concern seems pressing and prescient.
+The unintended consequences of automated agents, from artificial intelligence to market trading algorithms, are beginning to worry prominent scientists, businessmen, and media theorists.
+What looks like a book is indeed also a gun and a trigger.
+I mean this literally: it comprises a part of the same computational platform that powers drones and aircraft carriers.
+Today, the servers that belong to one of the world's largest purveyors of literature are shared by also by air traffic control the National Security Administration.

+In these conditions we---humanists, historians, philologists---must reconsider the easy relationship we had with the material conditions of textuality.
+The bibliographic illusion veils device internals.
+Yet the book as a computed object no longer plays by the same rules as print.
+The universal Turing machine, from which all computational devices inherit, is ultimately a species of a control mechanism.
+Yet the Turing machine, and subsequently all computers, belong, in part, to the long history of the book.
+We therefore face two challenges in this chapter: one to rediscover the book in the history of computation, and two, to place computation in the wider context of book history.

 ## 1.2 Literary Device as Gadget and Technique